-A directory immediately subordinate to a master file directory is a top-level directory.
-System or Project Administrators often assign top-level directories to individual users as origin directories, although lower-level directories may be assigned just as well for this purpose.
-(An origin directory is the starting point for a user to access all of the file system objects belonging to him.)
-The objects that can be immediately subordinate to a top-level directory are lower-level directories, segment directories, access categories, or files.
-In addition to pointing to the objects it contains, a top-level directory also includes access control and quota information for them.
+System or Project Administrators often assign directories to individual users as origin directories, although lower-level directories may be assigned just as well for this purpose.
+(An origin directory is the starting point for a user to access the file system.)
+The objects that can be immediately subordinate to a user directory are lower-level directories, segment directories, access categories, or files.
+In addition to pointing to the objects it contains, a directory also includes access control and quota information for them.

-Not all top-level directories are assigned as origin directories.
-On a disk partition containing the PRIMOS operating system, for example, a number of directories immediately under the MFD may contain objects such as command files, records of system usage, and other kinds of data that are related to system operation.
+Not all directories are assigned as origin directories.
+On the command partition, for example, a number of directories immediately under the root entries may contain objects such as command files, records of system usage, and other kinds of data that are related to system operation.